ibm-cloud-docs/databases-for-redis/reference-security.md

 {{site.data.keyword.databases-for-redis_full}} use the following methods to protect data in transit or in storage.
 - All {{site.data.keyword.databases-for-redis}} use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
-- Access to the Account, Management Console UI, and API is secured via IAM (Identity & Access Management)
+- Access to the Account, Management Console UI, and API is secured via IAM (Identity and Access Management)
 - Access to the database is secured through the standard access controls provided by the database.
-These access controls are configured to require a valid set of database-level credentials which are obtainable only through prior access to the database or through our Management Console UI or API.
+These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-redis}} storage is provided on encrypted volumes that use the Linux Unified Keys Setup (LUKS).

 ## Data Resilience